Tufts University: Athletics

-Housing and dining

-Seven out of ten undergraduates live on campus.
-Students can choose from 40 residences from small special interest houses to traditional dorms, to shared apartments.
-There are 25 residence halls.
-Similar to residential colleges, students would frequently organize discussions and bring in guest speakers and plan several activities together.
-Upperclassmen have the option of living in special interest housing which are 15 houses reflecting a specific cultural or academic interest.
-Each house offers organizes several activities and events not limited to residents.
-Shared apartments are usually the most popular in the university with apartments like Sophia Gordon Hall (SoGo) a primary gathering place for juniors and seniors.
-The high-density residential neighborhood around the university provides additional housing for students who opt to live off campus.

-The university has two main dining centers, Dewick-MacPhie serving downhill students, and Carmichael serving uphill students.
-Each dining hall has a different menu and atmosphere.
-Both offer a European style server with multiple stations.
-The Princeton Review has listed Tufts in its "Best Campus Food" category since 2005, ranking it as high as second.
-In addition to the two main dining centers, there are a variety of smaller cafes, including a Kosher Deli and Hodgdon Food-To-Go which offers students a place to grab a quick bite to go.
+In 2024, twenty-four students who participated in a Tufts University men's lacrosse team workout developed rhabdomyolysis, also known as rhabdo.

 Traditions

-A Cappella
+A cappella

-Tufts also has a thriving a cappella scene, including the Beelzebubs, known for their performances on NBC's The Sing-Off and Glee, where the group arranged several of the songs performed by the fictional a cappella group The Warblers.
-Other notable groups include the Amalgamates, known also for their performances all over the United States, and the Jackson Jills, Tufts' oldest female group.
+Tufts maintains a cappella groups, including the Beelzebubs, which has performed on NBC's The Sing-Off and Glee, where the group arranged several of the songs performed by the fictional a cappella group The Warblers.
+Other groups include the Amalgamates and the Jackson Jills, Tufts' oldest female group.

+The Jills' name originate from their days within the Jackson College for Women.

 Naked Quad Run

 Every winter just prior to final exams, students would run naked laps on the Academic Quad as a way to relieve the stress of finals, much akin to similar traditions such as the Primal Scream at Harvard.
 Due to increasing scrutiny from the administration and injuries incurred by slipping on the icy roads, the tradition was banned in 2011 by then-President Lawrence Bacow, much to students' dismay.
 A protest run took place the following year, with some students donning nude colored leotards and others taking the opposite tack calling their event the "Excessively Overdressed Quad Stroll".
 Starting in 2016, the tradition was revitalized for spring finals week and briefly became an annual tradition once more.

-JumboSmash

-JumboSmash is an application built from scratch every year by students in the computer science department.
-The idea has its origins in a 2012 submission to a Tufts hackathon.
-Several students involved in its creation described it as "a localized, college-seniors-only Tinder app" available during the week before graduation.
-The 2017 iteration registered 1 million swipes in the first 24 hours.
-Per tradition, the developers delete the app at the end of senior week, and the next year's group starts from scratch.
+The run has not regained popularity since the start of the COVID-19 pandemic, though in 2022, the administration reminded students that the run violated the Student Code of Conduct, Sexual Misconduct Policy, and local laws.
+Several students informally organized a nighttime run in underwear in response.